 Feb.
 18, 2012

-The University of Cincinnati indoor track and field team picked up a pair of individual titles and sits in first place after day one of competition at the 2012 BIG EAST Conference Indoor Track & Field Championship at the New Balance Track & Field Center at The Armory in New York City.
+NEW YORK - The University of Cincinnati indoor track and field team picked up a pair of individual titles and sits in first place after day one of competition at the 2012 BIG EAST Conference Indoor Track & Field Championship at the New Balance Track & Field Center at The Armory in New York City.

 UC sits in first place after six scored events with 43 points.
 UC leads Notre Dame (30), Villanova (29), Louisville (24), USF (22), West Virginia (17), Georgetown (14), Providence (12), St. John's (11), Rutgers (7), Connecticut (6), Syracuse (6), Pittsburgh (5), Marquette (5) and DePaul (3) in the standings.

 Cotten won her second league title in the Pentathlon, scoring a school record and NCAA automatic qualifying mark of 4,192 points.
 Cotten, who also took the title in 2009, hit a point total that ranks third in the nation this season.
 She earned first place in the hurdles (8.66), high jump (1.82m/5-11.50) and long jump (6.03m/19-09.50) while grabbing second in the shot put (11.33m/39-05.00) and seventh in the 800 meters (2:27.0).
 Her high jump mark of 1.82m (5-11.50) ranks in the NCAA Top-10 this season.

 Rasnick also set a school record, clearing an NCAA provisional qualifying mark of 4.22m (13-10.00) on her way to the win.
 Rasnick was the only vaulter to clear the four-meter mark and holds the No. 10 mark in the NCAA this season.
 Emily Clay also earned a podium finish, placing third with her clearance of 3.85m (12-07.50).
 Michelle Eby failed to clear her opening height.